cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/idl.md

 Please try not to run more than one or two simultaneous IDL development sessions.
-However, for licence purposes, each unique combination of username, hostname, and `$DISPLAY` variable counts as a single session.
-So for example, if you run idl (development mode) in one window, then suspend it with {{<kbd "CTRL-Z">}} and start another development session in the same window, this still is only counted as one session by the licence server because the username, hostname, and $DISPLAY are all identical between the two processes.
-But if you "ssh" in on two different windows, probably the `$DISPLAY` will differ between the two windows (e.g. `localhost:10` and `localhost:11`), so if you start idl development sessions in each window they will require separate licences.
+However, for licence purposes, each unique combination of username, hostname, counts as a single session.
+So for example, if you run idl (development mode) in one window, then suspend it with {{<kbd "CTRL-Z">}} and start another development session in the same window, this still is only counted as one session by the licence server because the username and hostname are all identical between the two processes.

-To see what licences you and others are using, you can use the following sequence of commands:

-{{<command>}}
-module add idl/8.5
-lmstat -a
-{{</command>}}

-When interpreting the numbers, note that a single session is counted as 6 licences.

 ### Using IDL on LOTUS (via the run-time Licences)